Delors/Course_W3M20014/4-finite_fields.rst

 Rings
 ------

-- A ring :math:`R`, sometimes denoted by :math:`\lbrace R , + , * \rbrace`, is a set of elements with two binary operations, called addition and multiplication, such that for all :math:`a , b , c \in R` the axioms (A1-A5) are obeyed.
+- A ring :math:`R`, sometimes denoted by :math:`\lbrace R , + , \times \rbrace`, is a set of elements with two binary operations, called addition and multiplication, such that for all :math:`a , b , c \in R` the axioms (A1-A5) are obeyed.

 - :math:`R` is an abelian group with respect to addition; that is, :math:`R` satisfies axioms A1 through A5.
 For the case of an additive group, we denote the identity element as :math:`0` and the inverse of :math:`a` as :math:`–a`.